 Why BeReal, a social-media app with no photo filters, is attracting Gen Z

-Why BeReal, a social-media app with no photo filters, is attracting Gen Z5 min read .
-Updated: 20 Apr 2022, 07:45 PM IST

 - Forget Instagram or TikTok.
 The latest social app favored by younger users is about being spontaneous without filters.